String fine tuning: Discussion

 where

 The quark loop amplitude is proportional to

 where

 Pure $QCD$ corresponds to $g=1$.
-The last two models can help to perform analitical calculations and Monte-Carlo simulations.
+The last two models can help to perform analytical calculations and Monte-Carlo simulations.
 They are probably in the same universal class.

 In the forthcoming publication we shall present more details concerning the inequality (3), which plays crucial role in this theory and establishes an absolute minimum of the Steiner functional $A(M)$.
 On the plane it reduces to the well known isoperimetric inequality [8].
-The isoperimetric inequality has very long history [8-10] and in the case of a curve on the plane it states, that $L5{2} \geq 4 \pi S$, where $L$ is the perimeter of the curve and $S$ is the enclosed area, equality takes place only for circle.
+The isoperimetric inequality has very long history [8-10] and in the case of a curve on the plane it states, that $L^{2} \geq 4 \pi S$, where $L$ is the perimeter of the curve and $S$ is the enclosed area, equality takes place only for circle.
 As it already was mentioned,the inequality (3) is also reduced to equality only for the sphere.
 In this theory the sphere plays the role of instanton [1,17,18].
 The decomposition (42) has also deep geometrical origin and is connected with linear property of $A(M)$.

 Finally let us project $A(M)$ onto one- and two-dimensional spaces.
-In $R52$ the image of the squeezed surface is reduced to a polygon with the vertexes $X_{1},..,X_{\vert T \vert}$.
+In $R^2$ the image of the squeezed surface is reduced to a polygon with the vertexes $X_{1},..,X_{\vert T \vert}$.
 The action $A(M)$ becomes proportional to the length of the "shadow" polygon sides, but the difference with the gaussian model is that in this case only sides, attached to round curves, are distributed (the surface squeezed without crinkles).
 In principle one can consider this picture as the new version of the gaussian model in $2d$.
-In $R51$ $A(M)$ is reduced to the diameter $r$ of the vertexes.
+In $R^1$ $A(M)$ is reduced to the diameter $r$ of the vertexes.

-We gratefully acknowledge conversations with R.Ambartzumian, I.Batalin,E.Floratos, G.Flume, A.Kaidalov, B.M\"uller, H.Nielsen and G.Sukiasian .
+We gratefully acknowledge conversations with R.Ambartzumian, I.Batalin,E.Floratos, G.Flume, A.Kaidalov, B.M\"uller, H.Nielsen and G.Sukiasian.

-One of the authors (G.S.) is thankful to R.Ambartzumian,who twenty years ago introduced him into the beautiful Buffon's problem of the needle and problems of geometrical probabilities, to W.Greiner for discussions and warm hospitality at Frankfurt University and to E.Binz for the useful comments and help during his stay at Mannheim University.
+One of the authors (G.S.) is thankful to R.Ambartzumian, who twenty years ago introduced him into the beautiful Buffon's problem of the needle and problems of geometrical probabilities, to W.Greiner for discussions and warm hospitality at Frankfurt University and to E.Binz for the useful comments and help during his stay at Mannheim University.
+This work was done under financial support of Alexander von Humboldt Foundation.